Ravindraapps/MyFitnesspalCWP/README.md

 # Roles and Responsibilities

 ### Landing Page:
-You are on our Landing page now. you get to see what are things our website provides after signing in along with your requirements.
+You are on our Landing page now. you get to see what are things our website provides before signing in.

 <img width="912" alt="fit_landing" src="https://user-images.githubusercontent.com/87423101/155871316-6eb5925a-1547-429a-9adb-af0ed07f4502.png">